boctulus/linuxsolver/README.md

 A hardware configuration diagnostic and troubleshooting tool written in Bash.
 It consists of a set of modules that attempt to answer questions (hypotheses) about why a piece of hardware isn't working and seek to solve these issues.

+## How it works

+It's a command tool utility.
+Just download.... give execution permission to the script and then run commands to diagnose and fix issues.

 ## Available Modules:

 - performance